Harmonic balls in Liouville quantum gravity: Uniqueness of harmonic balls

 \subsection{Uniqueness of subharmonic balls}

 The uniqueness of subharmonic balls (defined in \eqref{eq:subharmonic-ball}) for the Lebesgue measure is well known, see, \eg, \cite{sakai1984solutions}, and the proof extends verbatim to $\gamma$-LQG subharmonic balls.
-The idea is that every subharmonic ball generates a supersolution to the obstacle problem. \begin{lemma}[Theorem 2.1 in \cite{shahgholian2013harmonic}, \cite{sakai1984solutions}] Let $A$ be a domain strictly contained in $B_R$ and let
+The idea is that every subharmonic ball generates a supersolution to the obstacle problem. \begin{lemma}[Theorem 2.1 in \cite{shahgholian2013harmonic}, \cite{sakai1984solutions}] Let~$R > 0$,~$z \in B_R$ and let $A$ be a domain strictly contained which contains~$z$ and let